mcvoid/mcvoid.github.io/content/docs/player-guide/classes/_index.md

- Thief Skills             | Stealth, lockpick tools, perception, climbing, disarming traps, and sleight of hand proficiency Skill Mastery            | Double proficiency bonus in a selected thief skill Deciphering Languages    | Gain proficiency in deciphering languages Scroll Use               | Cast scroll with a Cha check DC 10+spell tier
+ Thief Skills             | Stealth, lockpick tools, perception, climbing, disarming traps, and sleight of hand proficiency Skill Mastery            | Double proficiency bonus in a selected thief skill Deciphering Languages    | Gain proficiency in deciphering languages Scroll Use               | Cast scroll with a Cha check DC 5 + spell level

 #### Trait: Backstab
 When a thief either attacks on an initiative round, or attacks with advantage, they add 2d6 to their damage roll.
 The damage increases by an additional 1d6 for every third level gained.